Flat File Layout

 Below the data preview are a few check boxes.
 Their settings are explained here:

-- Allow Short Lines: Indicates if record can end before all fields are read.
+- Allow Short Lines: Indicate if a record can end before all fields are read.
 This is valid only for data with line ends.
 By default, this box is not checked.

-- Allow Long Lines: Indicates if there can be extra characters after the last field for the current record.
+- Allow Long Lines: Indicate if there can be extra characters after the last field for the current record.
 This extra data is discarded.
 By default, this box is not checked.

-- Trim Spaces: Removes blank characters from field data.
+- Trim Spaces: Remove blank characters from field data.
 By default, this box is checked.

 - Record Length: This is the total character width of the longest record in the file.